 How many backlinks do I need for my website?

-This is the #1 question we get from new clients at The HOTH.
+This is the #1 question from new clients at The HOTH.

-The only problem is it’s essentially an impossible question, as there’s no magic number of backlinks that every site needs.
+The only problem is it’s an impossible question, as there’s no one-size-fits-all answer for how many backlinks a website needs.

 A freeze frame from the classic Tootsie Pop commercial with the owl and a young boy.